top of page

 Summary

 The Land2Lab initiative is a program designed to provide Indigenous youth with land-based traditional education about Pigeon Lake (mîmîw sâkahikan) water quality as well as lab-based activities showing the importance of water quality analysis through Western scientific methodology.
 This project will center around collaborative efforts and reciprocity.
 The pilot project was completed in summer 2023 in collaboratiion between Samson Cree Wellness, the Arlos Research Group (Engineering), Johnson Research Group (Sociology) with support from I-STEAM Pathways, Faculty of Engineering, Pigeon Lake Watershed Association, and volunteers from the University of Alberta.
 Water collection and sampling activities were conducted for quality and monitoring purposes .
 Participants had the opportunity to connect with culturally significant teachings within the natural laws of Nipiy from Elders and also learn the basics of key water quality parameters; physical, chemical and biological.
+As of December 2023, we are finalizing the outputs of the project so we can give meaningfully give back to the community.

 Funding